gawells/CompleteMagic/README.md

 ```

 #### Snippet example
 An example snippet that triggers the completions described above.
-Take note of the `#${n:endsnippet}` field, which the plugin uses to prevent a popup being triggered when tabbing out of snippet (Otherwise Sublime pops up a list using it's own internal completion logic for an empty string).
+Take note of the `#${n:endsnip}` field, which the plugin uses to prevent a popup being triggered when tabbing out of snippet (Otherwise Sublime pops up a list using it's own internal completion logic for an empty string).
 ```
 <snippet>
         <content><![CDATA[